ScottXTra/CrackMe/README.md

-# CrackMe
+# Challenges
-I run crack me challenges on a discord server.
-This repo will store all solved challenges
+I want to get UoG compsci and compEng students into reverse engineering.
+This repo will store all solved challenges.